 Ice trackers are stand-alone GPS units for monitoring ice movement.
 Ideal for sea ice or fast-flowing outlet glaciers.
 The ice tracker can be left unattended for one or several years, and has minimal environmental impact.
 The unit transmits its coordinates, which not only provides real-time insights of ice dynamics, but also allows easy recovery during the following field visit.

-Designed for measuring ice ablation in unaccessible glaciated regions, our draw wire units are equipped with rugged tripods withstanding storms and winter snow accumulation, yet are easy to transport.
+Designed for measuring ice ablation in inaccessible glaciated regions, our draw wire ice ablation trackers are equipped with rugged tripods withstanding storms and winter snow accumulation, yet are easy to transport.
 The units optionally contain a built-in GPS antenna for determining glacier flow rates.
 Data are stored locally in the datalogger, but units can also be equipped with a satellite antenna for data transmission functionality.

 Our time-lapse camera systems are designed to remain operational in extreme cold and dark conditions for extended periods.
 The materials used are chosen for the unit to survive high wind stress, sand blasting, rodent attack, etcetera.
 Ideal for monitoring glacier calving, glacier movement, meltwater streams, snow cover, and any other process too slow for conventional video to capture.